LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 1. Delta - Measures change in option price when stock price moves
 2. Gamma - Measures change in delta when stock price moves
 3. Vega - Measures change in option price when volatility moves
-5. Theta - Decay in option price every day as the expiration gets nearer
+5. Theta - Decay in option price every day as the expiration date gets nearer
 6. Rho - Measures change in option price when stock price moves

 ## Black Scholes Model